lowRISC/opentitan/hw/dv/doc/dv_doc_template.md

 as a starting point and modify it to reflect your foo testbench and save it to hw/ip/foo/doc/tb.svg.
 It should get linked and rendered under the block diagram section below.
 Please update / modify / remove sections below as applicable.
-Once done, remove this comment before making a PR. -->
+Once done, remove this comment before making a PR.

+Remove "draft: true" before submission.
+-->

 ## Goals
 * **DV**